-auxiliary context target context background theory v 0 0
+auxiliary context target context background theory auxinary context target context Dackground theory

 When a definitional package is finished, the auxiliary context is reset to the target context.
 The target now holds definitions for terms and theorems that stem from the hypothetical define and note elements, transformed by the particular target policy (see [9, §4-5] for details).